-With the Project operating unmanned and regular maintenance only expected to occur periodically throughout a year, potential impacts on the significant natural features are expected to be limited to changes in surface water runoff and presence of the Project within the significant wildlife habitat for Milksnake.
+With the Project operating unmanned and regular maintenance only expected to occur periodically throughout the year, potential impacts on the significant natural features are expected to be limited to changes in surface water runoff and presence of solar panels within Milksnake habitat.

-There are no impacts to the habitat structures of the significant woodland within 120 m of the Project location during operations, however, potential impacts to wildlife communities present within these features are addressed in Section 4.2.
+There are no impacts to the habitat structures of the significant woodlands and associated significant wildlife habitats within 120 m of the Project location during operations, however, potential impacts to wildlife communities present within these features are addressed in Section 4.2.